cmatKhan/callingcards/README.md

 You will need the following two pieces of software to run this pipeline:

 1. Nextflow
-2. Singularity, Docker or conda (singularity or docker are far preferred)
+2. One of: Singularity, Docker or conda (singularity or docker are far preferred)

 AND, you will need to download [git lfs](https://git-lfs.github.com/) in order to fully clone this repository.
 This is not a good way of doing the test data, but